 The concept was revived in the tabloid-sized "Treasury" (10" x 14") format in 1972 and was published annually (except in '75 and '77) until 1978.

 (Both DC and Marvel experimented in the 1970s with the over-sized format.

 They were much bigger than normal comics with cardstock covers, though the interior pages were printed on the usual comic book paper stock.)

-The series was a more-or-less sequel to the original story (which we presented HERE.) and song.
+The series was more-or-less a sequel to the original story (which we presented HERE.) and classic song.